mccoyh/CS-362-Project/TEST.md

-# Testing Instructions
+# Testing

 All test executables are written to the `bin` directory after building.

-Note: `PATH_TO_MEDIA` can be omitted if the executable doesn’t require external media or you choose to use built-in asset names.
+## Running Tests
+Each test corresponds to a specific library and functionality.
+If a test requires an external media file, provide the file path as an argument.
+If not, you can omit PATH_TO_MEDIA or use built-in asset names.

+## Test Overview
 | **Library**     | **Test Name**     | **Executable**   | **Description**                                                                 | **Run Command**                                      |
 |-------------------|-------------------|------------------|---------------------------------------------------------------------------------|-----------------------------------------------------|
 | **AudioToTxt**    | test_whisper      | `test_whisper.exe` | Generates a text file transcription of an audio or video file.                  | `./test_whisper.exe PATH_TO_MEDIA`                  |